rentruewang/mind/fun/stories.md

 ##### Gu Long

 - Tell don't show (talks a lot about internal mind and philosophy), characters can be quite unrealistic and 1D (compared to Jin Yong).
+But his plots are creative, non traditional, and edgy, which is interesting.

-Uses dialogues to tell readers the plots and state of mind.
-But his plots are creative, non traditional, and edgy (very different dialogue), which is interesting.
+- Uses dialogues to tell readers the plots and state of mind.
+But his dialogue are quite edgy (very different / creative dialogue to be the edgiest possible).

 - Architecture wise, his stories are more shallow and modular and linear (single threaded) than JY, not as complete.
 His stories are looser as well, smaller scope, and more modular between components, but still sequential.